Tests

 Cytology

-The DSU Cytology Service is closed until September 2024.
+The DSU Cytology Service is closed until further notice.

 Includes the examination and interpretation of fine-needle aspirates, impression smears, blood smears, urine sediment, fluid samples (joint taps, transtracheal wash, bronchoalveolar lavage, body cavity effusions) and bone marrow.
 TAT is 1 - 3 business days.